projf/projf-explore/graphics/fpga-graphics/README.md

 * `top_beam` - animated square
 * `top_bounce` - bouncing red, green, and blue squares overlap

-Learn more about the designs and demos from the [FPGA Graphics](https://projectf.io/posts/fpga-graphics/) blog post, or read on for build instructions.
+Learn more about the designs and demos from the [Intro to FPGA Graphics](https://projectf.io/posts/fpga-graphics/), or read on for build instructions.

 ![](../../doc/img/fpga-graphics.jpg?raw=true "")